UBC-MDS/safe_vancity/doc/reflection-milestone4.md

 -   Implement complete reproducibility.
 This is most especially important for the underlying dataset so that the dashboard gets updated as soon as the Vancouver Police Department releases new crimes data.

 -   Also, we would use a larger dataset, probably as much as 10 years of crime data instead of one year's data that we currently have.

+-   We would improve upon the layout views of the containers, as well as fix the `About` section positioning during scrolling.

 ## 6. Known Issue and Comments